thecredibleway/thecredibleway-com/docs/jesus/crediblilty/teachings-of-jesus.md

 Central to Jesus' life and teaching is the invitation into a relationship of faith and trust with God - a relationship grounded not in fear or ritual, but in love, confidence and continual communion through prayer.
-Jesus constantly highlighted the power of faith and modeled a life of deep trust and prayerful dependence on His Heavenly Father.
+Jesus constantly highlighted the power of faith and modelled a life of deep trust and prayerful dependence on His Heavenly Father.
 In the Gospels, faith is never portrayed as mere intellectual belief.
 It is radical trust i.e., a full surrender to the reliability, goodness and power of God.
 Jesus frequently praised individuals not for their status or knowledge, but for their simple, bold faith in Him.